Democratic senator says House cohorts have 'gaps' in impeachment case - Local News 8

 Democratic senator says House cohorts have ‘gaps’ in impeachment case

-Appearing on ABC’s “This Week,” Jones said he has been reviewing information about the allegations that Trump used his office to pressure Ukraine President Volodymyr Zelensky to dig up dirt on a potential political rival.
+Appearing on ABC’s “This Week,” Sen. Doug Jones of Alabama said he has been reviewing information about the allegations that Trump used his office to pressure Ukraine President Volodymyr Zelensky to dig up dirt on a potential political rival.

 “I’m trying to see if the dots get connected.
 If that is the case, then I think it’s a serious matter.
 I think it’s an impeachable matter,” he said.
 “But if these dots aren’t connected and there are other explanations that I think are consistent with innocence, I will go that way too.